 By Tim Lambert

-The Waldensians are a Christian sect who began in the 12th century and continue to the present day.
+The Waldensians are a Christian sect that began in the 12th century and continues to the present day.
 By the Middle Ages, the Church was rich and powerful and some people criticized its worldliness.
 About 1175 a merchant of Lyons called Peter Waldo gave away his wealth and began preaching.
 He soon gained many converts.
 His followers were called Waldenses after his name or sometimes the Poor Men of Lyons.
 They went out and preached and they translated the Bible into Provencal (the local language)

 In 1179 Pope Alexander III forbade them to preach without the permission of the bishops.
 Waldo replied that he must obey God rather than man So he was excommunicated by Pope Lucius III in 1184.
 The Waldensians came to be seen as heretics by the Catholic Church.

 Waldensians denied the doctrine of purgatory (the idea that people are ‘purified’ of their sins after death before they enter Heaven) and prayers for the dead.
 They also forbade taking oaths and capital punishment.
 They also denied the authority of the Catholic Church.